← Guides

 Step 3 — push the multiplied content back into the same component:

-The image slot proves the point about caps — adding a second hero would degrade scannability, so the design output is “one image, that’s the contract” rather than a redesign.
+The image slot proves the point about caps: a second hero would hurt scannability, so the output is a contract — one image, that’s it — not a redesign.
 The tag list and stats grid each need an explicit overflow strategy.
-The description, tripled, breaks vertical rhythm.
+The tripled description breaks vertical rhythm.

 Worked example B — DisplayControls